articleArticleARead-onlyIdempotentInspect

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description explicitly states it 'Fetch a single PLOS article record by DOI' and lists returned fields (title, authors, publication date, journal, abstract), distinguishing it from sibling tools like search.
+The description clearly states the tool fetches a single PLOS article record by DOI, and lists the returned fields (title, authors, publication date, journal, abstract).
+This is a specific verb+resource+scope, and it distinguishes from sibling search/recall tools by targeting a single known DOI.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.